Sp0xF8/FlaskSQLCoursework/README.md

-# FlaskSQLCoursework v5.5.1
+# FlaskSQLCoursework v6
 demonstraiting coursework progression

-if youre reading this- gtfo cos idk how you are in a private repo
+if youre not my lecturer then go away cos idk how you got access to this

 ======